Specialty Dentistry For Pets

 Why Dental Cleanings are Important

 Like us, our pets struggle with bacteria buildup on their teeth.
 When combined with food, these bacteria create plaque that coats the teeth.
 The plaque will combine with your pet’s saliva to form tartar, the hard coating that is impossible to remove without a teeth cleaning.
 This allows bacteria to get under the gums, where it eventually begins to eat away at the surrounding tissue, including gums and bones.
 Given enough time, this can lead to bone loss, kidney and liver issues, and in some cases even heart issues.
-All of this damage can be prevented with a regular dental regime.
+All of this damage can be prevented with a regular pet dental regime.
+Call our vet hospital serving Lone Tree, Castle Pines, Castle Rock, and other surrounding areas today at (303) 688-3660 to make your pet’s dental appointment today.

 - Root canals